tcq1/word_classificator/README.md

 > * (Optional, can also be done once deployed) Train a model --> run default pipeline
 > * Configure all parameters in ``conf/base/parameters``

+### Known issue with building images on Windows machines
+Executing some pipelines Pickle files are generated.
+Doing this on Windows machines will result in an error trying to load these files in the Docker image.
+Hence, it is only possible to build images without Pickle files, if building on a Windows machine!

 ### Docker Compose
 In order to include the docker image of this project simply add following entry to an existing docker-compose file:
 ```